parkerrasys/GridBasedAuton-VexRobotics/README.md

 ### Update Log
 Version 1.1.0 (3/21/25)
-- Changes/Additions
+- Changes/Additions\n
-  { Added grid based system for moving the robot }
+  ~ Added grid based system for moving the robot
-- Current State
+- Current State\n
   ~ Auton starts slow, time in between moving to position is also slow
-- Notes
+- Notes\n
   ~ Slow start is most likely due to calculations taking time to run.
 Currently working on a fix for this.